-(1) Represents the number of completions during a particular period, and as for other Fort Worth Basin formations completions, the wells completed are only those within the area of our operations
+(1) Represents the number of completions during a particular period, and as for other Fort Worth Basin formations completions, the wells completed are only those within the area of our operations.

 We typically do not obtain independent evaluations of reserves dedicated to our pipeline systems due to the lack of publicly available producer reserve information.
 Accordingly, we do not have reserve estimates of total natural gas supply dedicated to us or the anticipated life of such producing reserves.
-However, we have analyzed natural gas production trends for the Bend Arch and Fort Worth Basin, using information filed by producers with the State of Texas and obtained from Petroleum Information/Dwights LLC (IHS Inc).
+However, we have analyzed natural gas production trends for the Bend Arch and Fort Worth Basin, using information filed by producers with the State of Texas.
 We believe this information provides a valuable perspective of the number of producing wells and associated production trends adjacent to our pipelines, as well as potential drilling activity near our pipelines.